 And in Oregon, the labor commissioner issued an advisory opinion saying that Uber drivers are employees under state law.
 Uber disputed the finding, citing inadequate attention to relevant facts.

 Despite arguing that they are independent contractors and not employees, Uber has privately settled lawsuits for the actions of their drivers, including two sexual assault cases and one wrongful death lawsuit.
 These settlements acknowledge the company’s responsibility of their drivers.

 Other Uber Lawsuits

 Uber also faces driver status lawsuits in other states—including Florida, Arizona, and Pennsylvania—and new lawsuits are expected to be filed in many states.

 Anyone who drives for Uber currently (or has driven for the company in the past) and has grievances about their worker classification or other aspects of their employment may be eligible for legal action.

 Legal options including joining an existing class action, starting a new class action, or filing a private lawsuit.

 Your eligibility for joining an existing lawsuit depends on the specific criteria for that lawsuit, as established by the courts.

-Get answers to your questions and find out whether you qualify for an Uber lawsuit during a no-cost, no-obligation case review.
+Get answers to your questions and find out whether you qualify for an Uber lawsuit during a free, no-obligation case review.